- Take Action

 When it rains, pollutants that have been accumulating on the streets and in the catch basins get whisked through the storm drain system to the ocean, dramatically increasing bacteria levels in the Bay.
-Heal the Bay recommends avoiding all ocean water contact during a storm and waiting at least 72 hours (3 days) after it has stopped raining before going into the ocean.
+Heal the Bay recommends avoiding all ocean water contact during a storm and waiting at least 72 hours (3 days) after it has stopped raining before going into the ocean as well as avoiding storm drain impacted and enclosed beaches for 5 to 10 days after a storm.
 This provides time for bacteria levels to return to safe levels.
 And remember, over 95% of the time beaches along the Santa Monica Bay are safe in dry weather.

 Avoid flowing storm drains

 Swim at least 100 yards away from where the storm drain flow enters the surf.
 You are twice as likely to get sick if you swim in front of a flowing storm drain due to increased bacteria concentrations from urban runoff.

 Shallow puddles of water on the sand between a storm drain and the surf may appear safe, warm and inviting for children, but this water is urban runoff, filled with bacteria that can cause illness.
 Although there may not always be warning signs surrounding puddles of urban runoff, this water is never safe for swimming.